 Pothos is a perfect houseplant for areas that don’t get a lot of sunlight and for people who tend to forget to water their plants.
-They are an excellent plant for busy people, non-plant people, even for black thumbs.
-And they're excellent plants for places like offices and dorm rooms; they can thrive on nothing but fluorescent lighting.
+They are an excellent plant for busy people, non-plant people, even for those with black thumbs.
+They're excellent plants for places like offices and dorm rooms; they can thrive on nothing but fluorescent lighting.

 You don't have to limit your pothos plants to indoor growing.
 They can be used in containers and borders in the summer.
 They will die back with the first frost, but you can always bring them back indoors or simply take cuttings.